ARE YOU ELIGIBLE FOR RETROACTIVE SSD BENEFITS?

 WHAT IS THE AMOUNT OF THE MONTHLY SSD PAYMENT?

-The monthly amount of your SSD payment is different for every person.
+The monthly amount of your SSDI payment is different for every person.
 The SSA arrives at your monthly amount of benefits by looking at your work history.
 Depending on a variety of factors, such as your age and how many years you have worked, the SSA will determine your Primary Insurance Amount (PIA).

 In order to qualify for benefits on your own work record, you need to have 40 quarters of coverage.
 Or, you need to have worked for 10 years.
 Those quarters don’t have to occur in a row.
 For example, you may not work for one quarter because of illness.
 Or, perhaps there was some other reason for not working.